FluentValidation/FluentValidation/docs/upgrading-to-11.md

 There were 2 main goals for this release:
 - Removing deprecated code and support for obsolete platforms
 - Update sync-over-async workflows to clearly throw an exception
+- Remove ambiguity in handling of `CascadeMode` settings

 Below is a summary of all the changes in this release:

 ### Changes in supported platforms

-- Support for .NET Core 2.1 has been removed, as Microsoft support has ended for this release.
+- .NET Core 2.1 is no longer supported as Microsoft has stopped support for this playform.
-- Support for the `netstandard2.0` platform has been removed removed from the core library. `netstandard2.1` is now the minimum supported version.
-This implicitly means that FluentValidation 11.x can't be used on legacy .NET Framework 4.x.
-If you need to run on .NET 4.x or another netstandard2 platform, you must use FluentValidation 10.x instead.

 ### Sync-over-async now throws an exception